jina-ai/docs/chapters/glossary/glossary.rst

         JAML is a Jina YAML parser that supports loading, dumping and substituting variables.
     Jina Box
         Jina Box is a light-weight, highly customizable JavaScript-based front-end tool that enables devs to easily create front-end applications and GUIs for their end-users.
+    Jina Dashboard
+        Jina Dashboard is a low code environment to create, deploy, manage and monitor Jina flows.
+It is also tightly integrated with our Hub to create a seamless end-to-end experience with Jina.
     Jina Hub
         Jina Hub is a centralized repository that hosts key Jina executors and integrations contributed by the community or the Jina Dev team, the components (pods) or full flows (apps) are offered on an accessible, easy to use and navigate platform.
     JinaD